 - There were similar marches and salt was produced illegally in Assam and Andhra Pradesh.

-- In Peshawar, the Satygraha was organised and led by Gandhiji’s disciple, Ghaffar Khan.
+- In Peshawar, the Satyagraha was organised and led by Gandhiji’s disciple, Khan Abdul Ghaffar Khan.
 In April 1930 he was arrested.
 Khan’s followers (called Khudai Khidmatgars) whom he had trained in Satyagraha had gathered in a marketplace called the Qissa Khwani Bazaar.
 There they were fired at by the British Indian Army despite being unarmed.

 - Thousands of women also took part in the Satyagraha.

 - Foreign clothes were boycotted.
 Liqueur shops were picketed.
 There were strikes all over.